RaysceneNS/rayscenens.github.io/_posts/2018-07-07-Edit-Distance-Algorithm.md

 tags: [Algorithms]
 ---

 There are many algorithms in Computer Science that help us to understand our data in meaningful ways.
 Edit distance algorithms are one such set of tools.
+They tell us the minimum number of edits that must be made in order to turn a source input string into a destination string, thus the 'distance' from out source to our destination.

 ## What is it